astronomer/airflow-guides/guides/scripts-bash-operator.md

 ## Example: Execute two bash commands using one BashOperator

-The `BashOperator` can execute any number of bash commands seperated by `&&`.
+The `BashOperator` can execute any number of bash commands separated by `&&`.

 In this example two commands are run: